 - If possible, buy a commercial soap (versus DIY) as they were specifically created to be sprayed on plants.

-· Having said that, I did make my own spray and it did kill the aphids.
-I believe I may have killed a few spinach leaves in the process but definitely not the whole plant.
+Having said that, I did make my own spray and it did kill the aphids.
+I believe I may have killed a few spinach and pepper leaves in the process but definitely not the whole plant.

 I talk about this quite often.
-I was terrible at watering-until I bought my moisture meter.
+I was terrible at overwatering-until I bought my moisture meter.
 That whole thing about sticking your finger in to see if the soil felt moist enough just did not work for me.

 I am sure this skill comes with many years of practice.
 My moisture meter has helped me keep my plants alive far longer!
 Nuff said.